Luria isabella

 Luria isabella, common names Isabel's cowry, Isabella cowry or fawn-coloured cowry, is a species of sea snail, a cowry, a marine gastropod mollusk in the family Cypraeidae, the cowries.

 Description

 The shells of these very common cowries reach on average 25–35 mm of length, with a minimum size of 8 mm and a maximum size of 54 mm.
 The basic color of these cylindrical-shaped shells is light beige or fawn or pale reddish-brown, the dorsum surface is crossed by thin discontinuous longitudinal markings and the extremities show orange-red terminal spots.
 The base is mainly white and the long and narrow aperture has several short teeth.
 In the living cowries the well developed mantle is black matt and almost velvety, with external short antennae.

 Distribution

 This species lives in the Red Sea, along the East African coast, the Mascarene Basin and in the Indo-West Pacific Ocean (Malaysia, Indonesia, Australia, Melanesia, Philippines, Southern Japan, Taiwan) up to Hawaii.

+Fossils have been found in Holocene strata on the Eniwetok Atol, Marshall Islands and in Pliocene or Pleistocene strata on Guam.